 - The personal injury suffered by the victim.

 The statute of limitations for rape or sexual battery is as follows:

 - For a capital felony, life felony, or a felony that resulted in death, there is no time limitation;

-- For a felony of the first degree, prosecution must commence within four years after commission of the offense;
+- For a felony of the first degree, the prosecution must commence within four years after commission of the offense;

 - For any other felony, prosecution must commence within three years after commission of the offense;

-- There is no limitations period for any first degree sexual battery offense committed against a victim under 18;
+- There is no limitations period for any first-degree sexual battery offense committed against a victim under 18;

-- There is no limitations period if the offense is a first or second degree felony committed against a victim 16 or older, and the offense is reported within 72 hours after its commission;
+- There is no limitations period if the offense is a first or second-degree felony committed against a victim 16 or older, and the offense is reported within 72 hours after its commission;

-- If the victim was under 18 at the time the offense was committed, the time does not begin to run until the earlier of the victim reaching 18 or the offense being reported to law enforcement, however, there is no limitations period for a first or second degree sexual battery felony on a victim under 18 if the crime is reported within 72 hours after it was committed.
+- If the victim was under 18 at the time the offense was committed, the time does not begin to run until the earlier of the victim reaching 18 or the offense being reported to law enforcement, however, there is no limitations period for a first or second-degree sexual battery felony on a victim under 18 if the crime is reported within 72 hours after it was committed.

 Rape or Sexual battery as a capital offense is defined as: